 Olivine gabbros: These rocks are primarily composed of plagioclase (42%), alkali feldspar (5%), olivine (24%), and pyroxene (20%).
 Other minerals include opaque minerals, biotite, apatite, chlorite, calcite, and clinozoisite.
-Olivine gabbros display a dominant granular texture (Fig 6. a)
+The olivine gabbros exhibit a predominant granular texture (Fig

-along with secondary textures, such as sieve texture in pyroxene (Fig 6. b), intergranular texture (Fig 6. c), ophitic texture (Fig 6. d), poikilitic texture (Fig 6. e), and magma enclaves (Fig 6. f).
+6. a), along with other textures such as sieve texture in pyroxene (Fig 6. b), intergranular texture (Fig 6. c), ophitic texture (Fig 6. d), and poikilitic texture (Fig 6. e).
+In addition, magma enclaves are observed in these rocks (Fig 6. f).
 Additionally, zoning is observed in the plagioclase and pyroxene minerals within these rocks.
-In these rocks, plagioclase ranges in size from approximately 0.5 to 5 mm, with an extinction angle of 30 to 38 degrees, and is identified as labradorite.
+In these rocks, plagioclase ranges in size from approximately 0.5 to 5 mm, with an extinction angle of 30 to 32 degrees, and their composition varies from labradorite to bytownite.
 Alkali feldspars, ranging from 0.5 to 2 mm in size, and olivines, occurring in euhedral to anhedral forms and ranging from approximately 0.5 to 4.5 mm, are also present.
 Pyroxenes range in size from approximately 0.5 to 3 mm, have an extinction angle of 35 to 45 degrees, and are identified as clinopyroxene.
 Accessory minerals include opaque minerals, biotite, and apatite.
 Opaque minerals occur as fine grains, dispersed within other minerals and in the background.
 Biotite crystals are approximately 0.5 mm in size and apatite crystals measure around 0.1 mm in size.
 Chlorite, calcite, and clinozoisite are secondary minerals formed through the alteration of other minerals.

 Troctolites: In these rocks (Fig 6. g), the primary minerals are plagioclase (85%), olivine (8%), and pyroxene (3%).
 Other minerals present in troctolites include opaque minerals, biotite, apatite, chlorite, and calcite.
 These rocks exhibit a dominant granular texture, along with secondary textures such as sieve, intergranular, and poikilitic.
-Plagioclase occurs as elongated crystals, ranging in size from 0.5 to 3.5 mm, with an extinction angle of 32 degrees, and is classified as labradorite.
+Plagioclase occurs as elongated crystals, ranging in size from 0.5 to 3.5 mm, with an extinction angle of 30 degrees, and is classified as labradorite.
 Olivines are euhedral to anhedral, with sizes ranging from approximately 0.5 to 2.5 mm.
 Pyroxenes are 0.5 mm in size, have an extinction angle of 30 degrees, and are classified as clinopyroxenes.
 Accessory minerals in these rocks include opaque minerals, biotite, and apatite.
 Opaque minerals and biotite minerals range in size from 0.5 to 1 mm.
 Apatites are present as very small grains within other minerals.
 Secondary minerals such as chlorite are found in very fine sizes, and calcite occurs as fine grains in these rocks.